nattive/nattive/README.md

 I'm a Full stack developer, Highly skilled in React JavaScript, React native, PHP and Laravel PHP, crappy Java, and a Flutter and Nodejs newbie.

-* 🌍  I'm based in Lagos
+* 🌍  I'm based in Lagos, Nigeria.
 * ✉️  You can contact me at [nattive@yahoo.com](mailto:nattive@yahoo.com)
-* 🧠  I'm learning Nodejs
+* 🧠  learning Nodejs, But kick-ass at Laravel/PHP
 * 🤝  I'm open to collaborating on Javascript Open source projects
 * ⚡  CODEine addict

 <a href="https://www.twitter.com/nattivelab" target="_blank" rel="noreferrer"><img